daviddarnes/garth/CONTRIBUTING.md

 ## Request Support

-If you have a question about this project, how to use it, or just need clarification about something:
+If you have a question about this project, how to use it, or need clarification about something:

 * Open an Issue at https://github.com/daviddarnes/garth/issues
 * Provide as much context as you can about what you're running into.